Love Serenade

 Love Serenade is a 1996 Australian comedy film written and directed by Shirley Barrett.
 It has the tagline: "Two sisters will do anything to hook the right man".

 There are not many characters in Love Serenade, which is set in a fictitious, almost-deserted town called Sunray, located on the Murray River.
 It is a thinly disguised version of Robinvale, Victoria, which was the location of the film.

-The film is about a pair of sisters, Dimity (Miranda Otto) and Vicki-Ann (Rebecca Frith), who share a house.
-Dimity, the shy and insecure sibling, is a waitress at a local Chinese restaurant.
-Vicki-Ann, the brash one, is a hair stylist.
-Both are looking for love, although the prospects in Sunray seem bleak, at best.
-That is, until Ken Sherry (George Shevtsov), a thrice divorced Brisbane DJ personality, moves into the house next door.